cfpb/design-system/CONTRIBUTING.md

 Then, do a release:

-1. Ensure you're on `main` and `git pull` to confirm you're up-to-date.
+1. Ensure you're on `main` with `git checkout main`.
+1. [Check closed Pull Requests](https://github.com/cfpb/design-system/pulls?q=is%3Apr+is%3Aclosed) and ensure Pull Requests that change the `/packages/` have a label that begins with a `lerna-changelog/…` label.
-1. Run `yarn run changelog` and open `CHANGELOG.md` to see a preview of new changelog entries.
+1. Run `yarn pre-release`
-   We use a [tool](https://github.com/lerna/lerna-changelog#usage) that scans our Pull Requests for specific labels so if you see a PR missing from the changelog, ensure it has been labeled `breaking`, `enhancement`, `bug`, `documentation` or `internal`.
-1. **There's a lerna bug where the version number doesn't increment.**
-   Manually update to the latest version in `CHANGELOG.md` and in the root `package.json` files.
+1. Decide what version (major, minor, or patch) you will be releasing and manually update to that version in `CHANGELOG.md` and in the root `package.json` files.
+This is the future version that will be tagged shortly.
+1. Commit the changes to `CHANGELOG.md` and `package.json`.
-1. Run `yarn run release` to start the release.
+1. Run `yarn release` to start the release.
 1. It'll ask if you want to do a major, minor or patch release.
+   Select whichever matches your edit in the changelog.
-Select whichever is most appropriate.
-It'll tag and publish every package to npm.
+   Lerna will tag and publish every package to npm.

-Lerna will ask for a new version number, create a git tag, push to GitHub and publish to npm.

 ## Notes